 Throughout the 1980s, under the auspices of New Horizons of Faith, Fr.
 Vincent Fabula, a monk of New Melleray Abbey near Dubuque, Iowa, and Sr. Joann Kuebrich conducted adult religious education programs in the rural parishes of eastern Iowa.
 Over and over they heard requests from the laity for more opportunities for spiritual renewal.
-It soon became clear that what was needed was an accessible place for prayer; a centrally located retreat center devoted to spiritual growth and renewal for God’s people in the Davenport diocese.
+It soon became clear that what was needed was an accessible place for prayer; a retreat center devoted to spiritual growth and renewal for God’s people in the Davenport diocese.

 Driven by a dream for a place of spiritual stillness, Fr.
 Vincent and Sr. Joann toured the countryside looking at properties.
 They finally found the 200-acre Dierickx farm near Wheatland.
 With support from several state and federal conservation programs, a wild life pond was built and 90 acres of native prairie grasses and a variety of trees were planted.
 The Victorian farmhouse was restored and the property was named Our Lady of the Prairie Retreat.